 ACADEMIC POSITIONS

-Oct 2020 – Sep 2023: Postdoctoral researcher, Dept. Molecular Parasitology, Institute of Biology, Humboldt University; funded by DFG (https://gepris.dfg.de/gepris/projekt/437846632)
+Oct 2020 – present: Research group leader/postdoctoral researcher, Dept. Molecular Parasitology, Institute of Biology, Humboldt University; funded by DFG (https://gepris.dfg.de/gepris/projekt/437846632)

 2016 – present: Honorary Associate, Macquarie University, Sydney, Australia